ebmakerlabs/toolkit/README.md

 A Privacy Toolkit
 ================

-This is a toolkit for encrypted communications, file storage and sharing.
+This is a toolkit for encrypted communications, file storage and sharing, and generally for improving your operational security.

-There are several places and ways that data might be communicated, stored, shared, or used.
-You might wish to encrypt your data or communications in order to limit who else has access.
+There are several ways that digital communications might be communicated, stored, shared, or used--like your phone, tablet, and computer.
+You might wish to encrypt your data and communications in order to limit who else has access.

 # All Digital Communications Devices #

-A password manager.
-One example is [LastPass](https://lastpass.com/) - a password manager that stores your passwords in an encrypted form on their server or locally.
+*A password manager.* One example is [LastPass](https://lastpass.com/) - a password manager that stores your passwords in an encrypted form on their server or locally.
 LastPass can be used with most popular browsers, also on Android, i-devices, Blackberry, and other mobile platforms.
 Can also be used locally (on one computer).

 # Phone-based communications #